+Superintendent(s) -

-Superintendent(s) - Curtis McKain Assistant Superintendent(s) - Will McKain
+Assistant Superintendent(s) -

 Purpose: The 4-H Uncrewed Aircraft Systems or UAS project explores the world from above the trees and discovers new frontiers with UASs.
 UASs are commonly known as Uncrewed Aircraft Vehicles (UAVs) or drones.
-Members explore the uses and applications of Uncrewed Aerial Systems including how UASs link to other projects such as geology, robotics, electronics, crop science and many more.
+Members explore the uses and applications of Uncrewed Aerial Systems including how UASs link to other projects such as Geology, Robotics, Electric & Renewable Energy, Agronomy and many more.

 - 1. Read GENERAL RULES. - 2.
 Must be enrolled in specific 4-H project to exhibit. - 3.
+Sign up for conference judging time on the Sunday before the fair (see fair schedule). - 4.
+All items must be entered Tuesday prior to the fair during the designated times. - 5.
+If items are not checked in during the designated times, 4-H members have not signed up for a judging time during the appropriate timeframe, will result in the loss of one ribbon placing for exhibits. - 6.
+Judging will be held on Thursday with the other 4-H Engineering & Technology Divisions which will begin at 12:00 p.m. - 7.
 Each exhibitor may enter one exhibit per class.
-Exhibit must have been completed during the current 4-H year and have been selected at the county level for entry at the State Fair. - 4.
+Exhibit must have been completed during the current 4-H year and have been selected at the county level for entry at the State Fair. - 8.
 The information that accompanies the UAS must be limited to the 4-H Engineering & Technology Exhibit Information Form which is affixed to a 10" x 13" envelope.
 This envelope should NOT be attached to the UAS.
 This may be downloaded from http://uas.engtech4ks.com/.
 Any UAS exhibit not including this completed envelope will receive an automatic participation ribbon.
-All revisions of forms previously released for the division dated prior to current year are void for use and new forms must be obtained and used that are dated by the Kansas State 4-H Office for the current year. - 5.
+All revisions of forms previously released for the division dated prior to current year are void for use and new forms must be obtained and used that are dated by the Kansas State 4-H Office for the current year. - 9.
 For the Kansas State Fair, the 4-H Member must include a video of the youth operating their UAS. - a.
 Videos with an accompanying release form signed by the exhibitor's parent or guardian may be displayed at the KSF in the Engineering & Technology exhibit area. - b.
 The video must not be more than 8 minutes long and should be included on the USB drive. - c.
-For county fairs with consultation judging, it is recommended the video elements be waived in favor of talking with the exhibitor. - 6.
-Exhibitor's name, county or district, age, and years(s) in project must be tagged or labeled on the exhibit, educational display, notebook, and/or poster. - 7.
-Uncrewed Aircraft Systems that include or depict weaponry of any kind will be disqualified. - 8.
-For scratch built UAS kits, if modifications are made to the exhibit a page should be attached noting those modifications. - 9.
-If a safety violation is noted by the judges, superintendent, or other staff, the exhibitor's exhibit, at the judges' description, will receive a participation ribbon. - 10.
-For practical application entries, the UAS is not required to be displayed as part of the exhibit, only the supporting material. - 11.
+For county fairs with consultation judging, it is recommended the video elements be waived in favor of talking with the exhibitor. - 10.
+Exhibitor's name, county or district, age, and years(s) in project must be tagged or labeled on the exhibit, educational display, notebook, and/or poster. - 11.
+Uncrewed Aircraft Systems that include or depict weaponry of any kind will be disqualified. - 12.
+For scratch built UAS kits, if modifications are made to the exhibit a page should be attached noting those modifications. - 13.
+If a safety violation is noted by the judges, superintendent, or other staff, the exhibitor's exhibit, at the judges' description, will receive a participation ribbon. - 14.
+For practical application entries, the UAS is not required to be displayed as part of the exhibit, only the supporting material. - 15.
 The same UAS may be used by multiple exhibitors for different practical application entries.